anmol098/waka-readme-stats/README.md

 `SHOW_LOC_CHART`  flag can be set to `False` to hide the Lines of code written in different quarters of different year

-`IGNORED_REPOS`  flag can be set to `"waka-readme-stats, my-first-repo"` (just an example) to ignore some repos you don’t want to be counted
+`IGNORED_REPOS`  flag will also interact here, ignoring projects you don’t want to be counted

 **Timeline**